What Is Well Point System?

 Well Point Installation

 There are three types of wells namely bored/drilled, dug, and driven.
-Well points are used for driven well types.
-How deep the wellpoint needs is to be determined by how deep the water table is.
+Well, points are used for driven well types.
+How deep the well point needs to be determined by how deep the water table is.
+When using well point, location is important.
+The moist soil strata may be preferable for the ease of installation of the well-point system.

 Advantages of Well point System